-Please see the enclosed Fiscal 2017 Long Term Incentive Restricted Stock Unit/Performance Unit Terms and Conditions for further information regarding your Award.
+Please see the enclosed Fiscal [Insert XX] Long Term Incentive Restricted Stock Unit/Performance Unit Terms and Conditions for further information regarding your Award.
 It is very important that you keep these documents in a safe place because they describe your rights and responsibilities under the Performance Units and 2010 Plan and explain where and how to obtain other documents and information to which you are entitled.

 Again, thank you for your continued contribution to the success of our organization!
 Your efforts are applauded and truly appreciated.
-If you have any questions regarding this discretionary grant, please contact Julie North, Vice President - Human Resources, or Kevin Sierks - Chief Financial Officer.
+If you have any questions regarding this discretionary grant, please contact Julie North, Vice President - Human Resources.